petkaantonov/bluebird/API.md

 <hr>

 #####`Promise.onUnhandledRejectionHandled(Function handler)` -> `undefined`

+*Note: this hook is specific to the bluebird instance its called on, application developers should use [global rejection events](#global-rejection-events)*

 Add `handler` as the handler to call when a rejected promise that was reported as "possibly unhandled rejection" became handled.